-Chocolate gotten a bad wrap when it comes to dental health, and probably for good reason.
-Most chocolate sold today is not chocolate at all; in fact, the majority of chocolate sold and consumed is nothing more than sugar, dairy, and a tiny amount of processed cacao.
-The significant health benefits attributed to dark chocolate are lost in processed milk chocolate, which is why it’s so often linked to negative health outcomes.
-Dark chocolate is the preferred chocolate you should consume if you’re seeking any type of beneficial health effects.
+Chocolate has gotten a bad wrap when it comes to dental health, and probably for a good reason.
+Most chocolate sold today is not chocolate at all.
+The majority is nothing more than sugar, dairy, and a tiny amount of processed cacao.
+The significant health benefits attributed to dark chocolate are lost in processed milk chocolate, which is why it's so often linked to negative health outcomes.
+Dark chocolate is the preferred chocolate you should consume if you're seeking any type of beneficial health effects.
 Recent research has shown that dark, unprocessed cacao has benefits that go beyond cellular protection, with one study showing it may be effective for supporting oral hygiene.

 The Dental Benefits of Chocolate

-Research examining a powerful flavonoid extract derived from cacao–the source of modern-day chocolate–found powerful effects for oral health.
+Research examining a powerful flavonoid extract derived from cacao – the source of modern-day chocolate – found powerful effects for oral health.
 Theobromine, an alkaloid found in cacao and tea, may provide antioxidant effects against gum disease and tooth erosion.
-Some researchers are in fact pitting this chocolate extract against fluoride, a common neurotoxin added to toothpastes and the public water supply.
-This recent research is actually showing that this chocolate extract may actually be more effective than fluoride.
+Some researchers are pitting this chocolate extract against fluoride, a common neurotoxin added to toothpaste and the public water supply.
+This recent research is showing that this chocolate extract may be more effective than fluoride.

-Don’t start brushing your teeth with chocolate sauce just yet.
-While the research is promising, it isn’t suggesting you’re doing your teeth and gums good by eating a chocolate bar.
-If anything, if you’re wanting that chocolate fix, grab a handful of unprocessed and organic cacao nibs to satisfy your craving.
-To support your teeth and gums without using fluoride, be sure you’re brushing with fluoride-free toothpaste, flossing every day, drinking water, avoiding sugar, and getting plenty of vitamin D. Using a natural, fluoride-free herbal support formula like Fresh Mouth™ can do a lot to boosting your oral health.
+Don't start brushing your teeth with chocolate sauce just yet.
+While the research is promising, it isn't suggesting you're doing your teeth and gums good by eating a chocolate bar.
+If you want a chocolate fix, grab a handful of organic, unprocessed cacao nibs to satisfy your craving.
+To support your teeth and gums without using fluoride, brush with fluoride-free toothpaste, floss every day, drink water, avoid sugar, and get plenty of vitamin D. A natural, fluoride-free herbal support formula like Fresh Mouth™ can do a lot to supplement your oral care routine.